Seven-94/Runpod_ComfyUI/docs/GUIDE.md

 ---

-# ComfyUI on RunPod with CUDA 12.8 User Guide
+# ComfyUI on RunPod with CUDA 12.9 User Guide

-This detailed guide explains how to configure and effectively use your ComfyUI container on RunPod, specially optimized for the latest NVIDIA GPUs, including the RTX 5090.
+This detailed guide explains how to configure and effectively use your ComfyUI container on RunPod, specially optimized for the latest NVIDIA GPUs, including Blackwell and RTX 50 series.

 ## Table of Contents